 The results of our new bathymetric estimates have significant implications for how we understand the pattern of cryospheric changes occurring in the Thwaites, Dotson and Crosson areas.
-Our primary observation confirms that the ice front in the centre of Thwaites Glacier is directly and easily accessible to mCDW through a channel over 800 m deep beneath the Thwaites Eastern Ice Shelf and Thwaites Glacier Tongue (Millan et al., 2017;Tinto and Bell, 2011) (Fig. 2a).
-This trough is separated from an adjacent >1000 m deep trough by a ridge that is in places <150 m deep where the Eastern Ice Shelf and Thwaites Glacier Tongue were pinned.
+Our primary observation confirms that the ice front in the centre of Thwaites Glacier is directly and easily accessible to mCDW through a channel over 800 m deep beneath the Thwaites

+- Eastern Ice Shelf and Thwaites Glacier Tongue (Millan et al., 2017;Tinto and Bell, 2011) (Fig. 2a).
+This trough is separated from an adjacent >1000 m deep trough by a ridge that is in places <150 m deep where the Eastern Ice Shelf and Thwaites Glacier Tongue grounded.
 However, 700 to 800 m deep channels cut the ridge, linking the two troughs, and potentially facilitating lateral circulation beneath the ice shelves.
-Warm mCDW is dense, and could be filling the bathymetric depressions and troughs on the continental shelf we observe, transporting heat from the global ocean to interact with ice shelves and contributing to ice sheet grounding line melting (Jenkins et al., 2010).

-The Crosson Ice Shelf is underlain by bathymetry 300 to 500 m deep, shallower than the typical core of the mCDW (Assmann et al., 2013).
-A 700 - 1000 m deep channel is present flanking Bear Island (Figs. 2b and 3c), but its width of just 10 km suggests that the flux of mCDW may be less via this route.
-However, in some years the upper boundary of the mCDW can sit around 400-600 m deep (Dutrieux et al., 2014; Jenkins et al., 2018), shallower than much of the bathymetry beneath the Crosson Ice Shelf, meaning mCDW could still access the inner Crosson cavity.
-The final ~30 km to the most recent grounding line of Smith Glacier are characterised by a cavity typically 100-200 m thick.
-As models indicate that reduced cavity thickness can supress strong oceanic circulation (Seroussi et al., 2017) this could limit the supply of mCDW water to the grounding line.
-The Dotson Ice Shelf is underlain by a broad cavity >800 m deep and is separated from the currently rapidly-changing grounding line of the western branch of the Kohler Glacier by a sill 700-800 m deep (Fig. 3d).
-This sill may partially shield this grounding line from oceanographically-driven change, as the bulk of the inflowing mCDW is mapped at a depth of ~800 m at the Dotson ice shelf margin (Miles et al., 2016).
+As mCDW is warmer than the typical shelf water, its circulation can contribute to ice shelf and ice sheet grounding line melting (Jenkins et al., 2010). - 250 The Crosson Ice Shelf is underlain by bathymetry 300 to 500 m deep, shallower than the typical core of the mCDW (Assmann et al., 2013).
+A 700 1000 m deep channel is present flanking Bear Island (Figs. 2b and 3c), but its width of just 10 km suggests that flux of mCDW may be less via this route.
+However, in some years the upper boundary of the mCDW can sit around 400-600 m deep (Dutrieux et al., 2014;Jenkins et al., 2018), shallower than much of the bathymetry beneath the Crosson Ice Shelf, meaning mCDW could still access the inner Crosson cavity.
+The final ~30 km to the most recent grounding line of - 255 Smith Glacier are characterised by a cavity typically 100-200 m thick, which could limit the supply of mCDW water to the grounding line.
+The Dotson Ice Shelf is underlain by a broad cavity >800 m deep and is separated from the currently rapidlychanging grounding line of the western branch of the Kohler Glacier by a sill 700-800 m deep (Fig. 3d).
+This sill may partially shield this grounding line from oceanographically-driven change, as the bulk of the inflowing mCDW is mapped at a depth of $\sim$ 800 m at the Dotson ice shelf margin (Miles et al., 2016).

-4.3.2 Two ice shelf populations
+260 4.3.2 Two ice shelf populations